Introduction to Xamarin

 - App Life Cycle

 This module is all about storing data on the device itself.
-By using SQLite, you can easily store structured data on any
+By using SQLite, you can easily store structured data

 of the three platforms.
 Best part is that you only have to write it once.